 Recycled spam traps contain old email addresses that have been abandoned for so long that the provider just repurposed them as spam traps to detect and block emails from senders who are not managing their email marketing campaign responsibly.

-Invalid Email Addresses/ Email with Typos
+Invalid Email Addresses or Email with Typos

 Sometimes, someone uses a deliberately fake email address or email that contains a typo when they subscribe.
-When these email addresses end up in your list, you run the risk of hitting a spam trap even if it’s just out of pure coincidence.
+When these email addresses end up in your list, you run the risk of hitting a spam trap, even if it’s just out of pure coincidence.